JuliaTrustworthyAI/ConformalPrediction.jl/README.md

 ### Local Tour

-To run the tour locally, just clone this repo start `Pluto.jl` as follows:
+To run the tour locally, just clone this repo and start `Pluto.jl` as follows:

 ``` julia
 ] add Pluto